miklevin/MikeLev.in/_posts/2024-10-25-i-dont-know-what-to-do-sometimes.md

 you may never accomplish, and still be perfectly satisfied.
 Python will not evolve into the one language to rule them all, free of all blemishes.

-## Python Expected To Replace Perl as Primary Linux Distribution Tool
+## Python Replaces Perl as Standard Linux Distribution Tool

 No, rather Python will replace PERL (already has) as the one wrench always thrown into the toolbox of a new Linux distribution.
 Think they're bundling